dawiddyrcz/Awesome-tekla-open-api/README.md

-Links to awesome Tekla Open API (not only) materials and repositories.
+Inspired by [Awesome-dot-net](https://github.com/quozd/awesome-dotnet) I created links to awesome Tekla Open API (not only) materials and repositories.
 Feel free to add your links.
 Make pull request.

 ## Table of contents
 - [Tekla Open API Materials](#tekla-open-api-materials)